Dipsingh/ProgrammersIntroMathematics/README.md

 # ProgrammersIntroMathematics
-Programmers Intro to Mathematics Excercises
+This Repo contains exercises from Programmers Intro to Mathematics